 Since you are using your blog as a way to rank for more keywords, you need to make sure that you are using the keyword in the title of the post, as well as in the content.
-However, make sure you are stuffing them in there where it doesn’t make sense.
+However, make sure you aren’t stuffing them in there where it doesn’t make sense.
 Google has gotten a lot smarter about keyword stuffing.

-Also, your blog posts should very reader friendly.
+Also, your blog posts should be reader friendly.
 You want something that your customers are actually going to read and gain value from.
 In addition, you need to be posting frequently.
 It doesn’t have to be every single day, but once a year isn’t going to cut it.

 3. User Generated Content

 Reviews are a staple for any eCommerce site.
 The more positive reviews you have, the more likely it is you are going to gain a new customer.
 Internet Retailer projects that you can increase your conversion rate somewhere between 14-76% by just adding product reviews to your eCommerce store.

 In addition to increasing your conversion rate, reviews can also help to increase the effectiveness of your SEO efforts, because user-generated content is a consistent source of unique and fresh content that you didn’t have to pay an employee or contractor to write for you.
 Just ask Amazon – this is how they excel in search; they have hundreds or thousands of reviews – aka content.

 There are several ways that you can obtain reviews.
 You could use a reward-based plugin like WooTheme’s Review for Discount option.
 Or you could do it manually by sending out emails to a customer a few days after purchase asking them to review.
 You could also offer a discount on social media in exchange for a review.